DNS over HTTPS: Windows

+Android

+Android 11 onwards supports DNS over HTTP/3 (DoH3) if a July 2022 system update is installed.

 Recursive DNS resolvers

 BIND

 BIND 9, an open source DNS resolver from Internet Systems Consortium added native support for DoH in version 9.17.10.

 PowerDNS

 DNSdist, an open source DNS proxy/load balancer from PowerDNS, added native support for DoH in version 1.4.0 in April 2019.

 Unbound

 Unbound, an open source DNS resolver created by NLnet Labs, has supported DoH since version 1.12.0, released in October 2020.
 It first implemented support for DNS encryption using the alternative DoT protocol much earlier, starting with version 1.4.14, released in December 2011.
-Unbound runs on most operating systems, including distributions of Linux, MacOS, and Windows.
+Unbound runs on most operating systems, including distributions of Linux, BSD, MacOS, and Windows.

 Web browsers

 Google Chrome

 DNS over HTTPS is available in Google Chrome 83 or later for Windows, Linux, and macOS, configurable via the settings page.
 When enabled, and the operating system is configured with a supported DNS server, Chrome will upgrade DNS queries to be encrypted.
 It is also possible to manually specify a preset or custom DoH server to use within the user interface.

 In September 2020, Google Chrome for Android began staged rollout of DNS over HTTPS.
 Users can configure a custom resolver or disable DNS over HTTPS in settings.

-Google Chrome has 5 DNS over HTTPS providers pre-configured which are Google Public DNS, Cloudflare 1.1.1.1, Quad 9.9.9.9, NextDNS, and CleanBrowsing.
+Google Chrome has 5 DNS over HTTPS providers pre-configured which are Google Public DNS, Cloudflare's 1.1.1.1, Quad9's 9.9.9.9, NextDNS, and CleanBrowsing.